petezx9/jiratempoaccounts/README.md

 # jira-migration
-A tool to copy tempo account codes from a jira server to jira cloud. you can run it multiple times and fix errors as you go.
+A tool to copy tempo account codes from a jira server to jira cloud.
+You can run it multiple times and fix errors in jira as you go.

 i'm no Pythonista so be kind and use at your own risk :-).